ashnadua01/Precog/README.md

 # Precog

-Analaysis of ~20GB Judicial Data
+Analaysis and Classification of ~20GB Judicial Data, by Development Data Lab